Did you know that pull-ups have been around since the 1770s? Yes, people have been reliant on this multi-functional exercise for ages!

 Stronger Back Muscles

-Your back is made up of several muscles, such as the latissimus dorsi, the trapezius, and the erector spinae, to name a few.
+Your back is made up of multiple muscles, such as the latissimus dorsi, the trapezius, and the erector spinae, to name a few.
 Pull-ups are an exercise that helps strengthen all of these muscles in one swift movement.
 A more muscular back will also make certain compound lifts, such as squats and deadlifts, more comfortable and safer to perform.

 Strengthened Arm Muscles and a Wide Back